 That’s the old saying about the game of poker.
 If you’re interested in learning how to play poker, you’ve come to the right place.

-Here, we’ll keep things simple as we explain the rules and dynamics that determine how to play poker.
+We are trying to keep things simple as we explain the poker rules and dynamics that determine how to play.

-We’ll be using No-Limit Texas Hold’em, the most popular form of poker, as the prime example.
-But we’ll touch upon some other variants to give you an idea of other poker formats.
+We’ll be using No-Limit Texas Hold’em, the most popular form of poker, as the prime example, and touch upon some other variants to give you an idea of what they are.